MD's Lawn Fertilizer Law

 • Phosphorus may only be applied when a soil test indicates that it is needed or when a lawn is being established, patched or renovated.

-• Fertilizer may not be used to de-ice walkways and driveways.
+• Don't use fertilizer to de-ice walkways and driveways.

-• No fertilizer applications within 10 to 15 feet of waterways.
+• Keep fertilizer 10 to 15 feet from waterways.

 • Do not fertilize lawns if heavy rain is predicted or the ground is frozen.